Dating apps are not your friends.

 The clinic, sponsored by Sanford Health and the South Dakota Department of Health, offers a variety of services, including: exams and screenings, STI testing, treatment, birth control and pregnancy testing.
 All visits to the clinic are confidential.

-- Sexually transmitted diseases are on the rise
+- Syphilis and other STDs are on the rise